-- Annual fee.
-If you’re looking to save money, paying an annual fee on a gas credit card may not be worth it.
-Look for a credit card with a low or no annual fee.
-Don’t get a credit card with an annual fee unless you can earn enough rewards or gas discounts to offset the annual fee.
+Annual fee.
+If you want to save money, an annual fee might not be worth paying.
+Look for a card with a low or $0 annual fee.
+If a card has an annual fee, calculate if your potential for rewards earned will offset the card’s cost.

-- Other rewards and perks.
-While your primary goal is to find a credit card that will benefit you on gas purchases, any other rewards you receive will only sweeten the deal.
-A credit card branded with a major processing network, even if it’s a general rewards credit card, is more likely to come with additional rewards.
+Other rewards and perks.
+While your primary goal is to find a credit card that will reward you for gas purchases, any other rewards you receive will only sweeten the deal.
+A general-rewards card is more likely to offer elevated rewards in additional categories.

 How to maximize your gas rewards

-- Choose a gas credit card based on the gas stations near you.
-It’s not worth it if you have to burn fuel driving out of your way to get to a gas station where your card will give you a discount.
-If there are no gas credit cards affiliated with the gas stations closest to you, choose a general rewards card that will pay rewards on all your gas purchases, regardless of the brand.
+Choose a gas card based on nearby gas stations.
+It may not be worth burning fuel to drive to a gas station that’s out of the way.
+If there are no credit cards affiliated with gas stations near you, choose a general-rewards product that pays rewards on all gas purchases, regardless of the brand.

-- Watch out for gas stations that charge more for credit cards.
-More gas stations around the country are charging different prices for cash and credit card purchases.
-Cash purchases are offered a discount, while credit card purchases are charged a few cents more.
-Pay with cash if your gas credit card doesn’t give you a big enough discount to make a difference.
+Watch out for gas stations that charge more for credit-card purchases.
+Many gas stations charge different prices for cash and credit-card purchases.
+Cash purchases get a discount, while credit card purchases are charged a few cents more per gallon.

-- Buy all your gas with your gas credit card.
-You’ll save the most money — and earn the most rewards — when you make all your gas purchases exclusively with your gas credit card.
-If your gas credit card only offers a discount on the first 25 gallons of gas you purchase each month, make sure you use it for all 25 gallons of gas you purchase.
+Buy all your fuel with your gas card.
+You’ll save the most money — and earn the most rewards — when you make your gas purchases exclusively with your gas card.

 You spend a lot on gas each month.
 A gas credit card will give you a big break on gas costs if you spend several hundred dollars or more each month on gas.